Non-parametric maximum likelihood component separation for CMB polarization data

 where the first term on the right hand side stands for a sub-block of the matrix $\mathbf{A}$ with ranges as defined by the indices (the indices of $\mathbf{A}$ range in $\left[ 0,n_{\nu}-1 \right]$ for the rows and in $\left[ 0,n_{c}-1 \right]$ for the columns) and $\mathbf{m}^{T} = \mathbf{A}_{\mathbf{p}\; [0, 1:n_c-1]}$, collecting the non-CMB elements from the first row of $\mathbf{A}_\mathbf{p}$.

-Given that the resulting $\mathbf{M}_\mathbf{2}^s$ is neither a unit matrix nor a matrix of the form as in Eq.~\eqref{eq:MdefForCleaning}, fixing the CMB frequency dependence is not enough to solve the component separation problem, or even merely to clean the CMB of foregrounds.
-The only advantage over the fully general case is that the CMB is now confined in a single redefined component of $\mathbf{s'}$ given by the frequency channel corresponding to the first row of the matrix $\mathbf{B}^s_\mathbf{2}$.
+Given that the resulting $\mathbf{M}_\mathbf{2}^s$ is neither a unit matrix nor a matrix of the form as in Eq.~\eqref{eq:MdefForCleaning}.
+Therefore, only fixing the CMB frequency dependence is not enough to solve the component separation problem, or even merely to clean the CMB of foregrounds.
+Even though in practice some methods, such as ILC, only make this assumption and show satisfactory results \cite{Planck:2018yye}, these are fundamentally imperfect in theory and must demonstrate their performance on a case by case basis.
+The only advantage brought by the knowledge of the CMB scaling over the fully general case is that the CMB is now confined in a single redefined component of $\mathbf{s'}$ given by the frequency channel corresponding to the first row of the matrix $\mathbf{B}^s_\mathbf{2}$.
 All other recovered sky components in $\mathbf{s'}$ will then contain only foregrounds.
 This can be seen from Eq.~\eqref{eq:skyEstim2} given the form of $\mathbf{M}_\mathbf{2}$.